SS6063 - Religion and the State (2023/24)

 Balance of independent study and scheduled teaching activity

-The teaching and learning strategy for this module is intended to stimulate the student’s interest in and knowledge of issues and debates on religion and the social sciences.
-Delivery is through a combination of lectures, seminars, tutorials, case studies and workshops allowing students to be actively involved in the learning process and develop their own learning style.
+Delivery of this module is through a combination of lectures, seminars, tutorials, case studies and workshops allowing students to be actively involved in the learning process and develop their own learning style.
 The lecture programme provides the underpinning theoretical foundation in the subject area and thinking skills are developed through complementary activities including case studies, workshops, seminars and tutorials.
-Students are expected to complement formal teaching with self directed reading and completion of specified assignments.
-The module will also promote the student’s self management and a reflective approach to their learning.
-Students will also be given opportunities to use a wide range of appropriate resources available on WebLearn.
+Students are expected to complement formal teaching with self-directed reading and completion of specified assignments.
+The module will also promote the student’s self-management and a reflective approach to their learning.

 This module will be supported with relevant WebLearn pages where all lecture and workshop notes, relevant literature, and other sources will be available.
 All sessions will be recorded with Panopto and will be available to students.